 A Quiet Moment Song Thach Han, Quang Tri Province, Vietnam

 Bisson creates a base of collaged torn paper to serve as underpainting for her dramatic oils.
 This technique emboldens the geometry of her forms, highlighting the texture as well as the color and line of her natural scenes.
-Often these torn papers are en plein air studies of the environment she is painting - allowing the scent of the wood and the mopisture of the river to live forever encapsulated in her work.
+Often these torn papers are en plein air studies of the environment she is painting - allowing the scent of the wood and the moisture of the river to live forever encapsulated in her work.

 Oil and mixed media on linen